yangcao77/odo-fork/docs/IDP-YAML.md

     - name: maven-build
       type: Standalone # Required field: One of: Runtime (task runs in runtime container), Shared (task runs outside runtime, but shares a container with another task), Standalone (task runs outside runtime, should not share a container with another task)
       container: maven-build-container
+      command:
-      command: /scripts/build.sh # could also just be a normal command ala `mvn clean package`
+      - /scripts/build.sh # could also just be a normal command ala `mvn clean package`
-      # Tasks containers will always be started with a command to tail -f /dev/null, so that they persist.
+      # Tasks containers will always be started with a command to `tail -f /dev/null`, so that they persist.
 The actual tasks themselves will be run w/ kubectl exec

       workingDirectory: /codewind-workspace-mount-point # optional, where in the container to run the command